 Barging Alsace To The Tunes Of David Wilcox

 Join singer/songwriter David Wilcox, and only 20 others, for a seven-day adventure through one of the most beautiful regions of France.
 We’ll barge June 4-10, 2022 as David serenades us through the gorgeous landscapes of Alsace.
-Priced from $4,495 per person.
-One cabin remains as of 6/20/21
+Contact us using the form below for pricing.

 - Intimate, with only 22 guests on each trip